oliverjam/node-http-server/README.md

 });
 ```

 Now when you refresh http://localhost:3000 in your browser you should see `GET /` logged in your terminal.
 Now visit http://localhost:3000/goodbye in your browser.
 You should see `GET /goodbye` logged in your terminal.
-Now run `curl -X POST localhost:3000` in a new terminal tab/window (or use Postman to send a POST request if you prefer).
-You should see `POST /` logged by your server.

 We can use the method and URL of the request to determine what response to send.